imAIgeneLAB/virtual_multiplexing/README.md

 ## What type of data does Virtual Multiplexing work with?

-This tool is prepared to work with  (.czi, .lif. .tif, .tiff)
+This tool is prepared to work with:
-- modelos
--
+- Video-microscopy files (.czi, .lif. .tif, .tiff) to make predictions and train models
+- pix2pix pre-trained models to use in image predictions.

-Important: note that, during the process, the output result won't have the metadata of the original image.
+Important: note that, during the process, the output result will surely miss loss the metadata of the original image.

 ## Video-tutorial

+link

 ## Getting started